PACKATTACK93/Sprint-4/README.md

-# Creating car sales Ads with some visualization using streamlit, pandas, and plotly.
-Will be Deploying the app using the Render web app service.
+# Creating car sales Ads with some visualization using the streamlit service with the following modlues, pandas, plotly, altair and matplotlib.
+The App will Deployed by using the Render web app service.